pipo02mix/why_k8s_can_make_our_life_easier/steps/0/README.md

 ```
  kubectl run -i --tty busybox --image=10.101.91.182:5000/busybox:latest --restart=Never -- sh
 ```
-> This is IP (10.101.91.182) is the fix cluster Ip assigned to the registry (check the yaml)
+> This is IP (10.101.91.182) is the fix cluster IP assigned to the registry (check the yaml)

  ## Install helm